vunf1/portfolio/README.md

 # Supports both VITE_N8N_AUTH_TOKEN (new) and VITE_N8N_JWT_TOKEN (legacy) for backward compatibility
 VITE_N8N_AUTH_TOKEN=your-auth-token-here
 ```

+**Note:** Only the n8n webhook variables are actually used in the codebase.
+Other environment variables mentioned in examples are placeholders for future features.

 > **⚠️ CRITICAL SECURITY WARNING**:
 > - **NEVER commit `.env.local`, `.env.production`, or any `.env*` files with real values to version control**